 There’s good news: developing your CRM success measures doesn’t have to be daunting.
 With the right guidance and tools at your disposal, you can easily identify them.

-In this article, we’re walking through how to establish what you should be measuring.
+In this article, we’ll walk through how to establish what you should be measuring.
 Once done, you’ll know exactly how to define a key element of your CRM Strategy.
 Ready?
 Let’s dive in.

 The 3 Categories of CRM Success Measures

-For those familiar with QGate and our CRM Success Program, you will know that we like simple steps and categories.
+For those familiar with QGate, you will know that we like simple steps and categories.
 There are 3 key areas to consider when measuring the success of your CRM project; Business Metrics, Customer Perception Metrics, and User Adoption Metrics.

 Business metrics are quantifiable measures used to track the progress of a business process.
 The metrics you identify will be dependent on what business process you are using CRM for and must align with your organisation’s overall business metrics.